borroniff/bertoti/engenharia de software 1 /readme.md

 We see three critical differences between programming and software engineering: time, scale, and the trade-offs at play.
 On a software engineering project, engineers need to be more concerned with the passage of time and the eventual need for change.
 In a software engineering organization, we need to be more concerned about scale and efficiency, both for the software we produce as well as for the organization that is producing it.
 Finally, as software engineers, we are asked to make more complex decisions with higher-stakes outcomes, often based on imprecise estimates of time and growth.

 ## Comentário
-Há diferenças entre programar e a engenharia de software, sendo elas baseadas principalmente no tempo, na escala e nos trade-offs, que se relacionam com necessidade de mudança e decisões complexas, eficiência, estimativas e crescimento do projeto.
+A engenharia de software, embora compartilhe semelhanças com a programação, possui características próprias.
+Ela lida principalmente com aspectos como tempo, escala e trade-offs, além de exigir decisões complexas baseadas em estimativas incertas.
+O papel do engenheiro de software envolve selecionar linguagens e tecnologias que não apenas atendam às demandas imediatas, mas também suportem futuras melhorias, independentemente de sua complexidade.
+A tecnologia escolhida precisa oferecer um bom desempenho e capacidade de escalabilidade, o que torna o processo de decisão desafiador.
+Muitas vezes, essa escolha pode implicar em maiores investimentos iniciais, mas seu retorno tende a ser rápido, graças à eficiência da solução em resolver o problema proposto.

 # Exercício 2